Research

 QUICS

-As part of our QUICS project (Qualitative Content Analysis of Corona Surveys for Students), the numerous responses to open-ended questions in our surveys when studying during the Covid19 pandemic were systematically analyzed.
+As part of our QUICS project (Qualitative Content Analysis of Student Surveys on the Pandemic), the numerous contributions from students in the surveys concerning studying under pandemic conditions at Paderborn University (2020-2022) were systematically analyzed.

 Learn more